-Apart from asking myself how I may be able to share or give hope to others, I also contemplated on the quality of hope I am able to give.
+Apart from asking myself how I may be able to share or give hope to others, I also contemplated the quality of hope I can give.

-His challenge: Who is able to give true hope in a world with so many unfulfilled promises?
-God is building something in us and the capacity to both live and communicate hope is one of the ‘building blocks’.
+His challenge: Who can give true hope in a world with so many unfulfilled promises?
+God is building something in us, and the capacity to both life and communicate hope is one of the building blocks.

-My hope experiences had taught me that it’s only when I put my total and absolute trust on what God can do that I can hope completely in God.
+My hope experiences had taught me that it’s only when I put my total and absolute trust in what God can do that I can hope completely in God.